MultiSafepay/docs/content/integrations/ecommerce-integrations/woocommerce/faq/configuring-generic-gateways.md

 1. Log in to your WooCommerce backend.
 2. Go to **Settings** > **Payments** tab.
 All payment methods are listed here.
-3. Set theL
+3. Select Generic Gateway and set:
-  - Gateway code
+   * Gateway code
-  - Gateway logo
+   * Gateway logo
-  - Gateway label
+   * Gateway label
-  - For billing suites, whether to include the shopping cart in refunds (**required**)
+   * For billing suites, whether to include the shopping cart in refunds (**required**)

-- You can filter the generic gateway by:
+You can filter the generic gateway by:
   - Country
   - Minimum amount
   - Maximum amount
   - You can also set a custom initial order status.
   - Full refunds, partial refunds (except for billing suites), and backend orders are fully supported.